christear/REST/README.md

 4. annotate_PAS: annotate PAS with a gene annotation GTF file as described in a previous study[3].

 5. count_PAS: count the number of supporting reads for each PAS from bam file.
 The bam file could be bulk 3\'-end sequencing data or scRNA-seq data.

+6. count_gene: count the read number for each gene by aggregating counts of PAS from the corresponding gene

 6. calculate PAS usage (PAU) or weighted 3' UTR length index (WULI) as mentioned in the previous study[3].
 #### 3. Tutorial